Friday, June 12, 2020

 Feel free to leave a comment.

-Bill K. Underwood is the author of the novels The Minotaur Medallion, Resurrection Day, and Unbroken, and the non-fiction book 99 Ways to Fire Your Boss, all available on Amazon.com.
-You can help support this site by purchasing a book.
+Bill K. Underwood is the author of several books, all available on Amazon.com.
+You can help support this site by purchasing one of his books.